Period Spaces for Hodge Structures in Equal Characteristic

-The next result gives a criterion for a family of Hodge-Pink structures on a constant $z$-isocrystal to arise from a rigidified local shtuka.
-Although we need this result for the proof of Theorem~\ref{Thm2.6} only in case $L=K$ and $X_L=\Spm K$, we formulate it in a relative setting over quasi-paracompact quasi-separated rigid analytic spaces (see Appendix~\refAppBerkovich).
-These are precisely the spaces which admit quasi-paracompact formal models; see Theorem~\ref{ThmFormalRigBerkovich}.
-For any formal $\Spf R$-scheme $X$ we denote the special fiber $X\otimes_R k$ by $X_0$.
+Proposition~\ref{Prop2.6b} below gives a criterion for a family of Hodge-Pink structures on a constant $z$-isocrystal to arise from a bounded rigidified local shtuka.
+Although we need this result for the proof of Theorem~\ref{Thm2.6} only in case $L=K$ and $X_L=\Spm K$, we formulate it here and use it in Theorem~\ref{Thm2.16} in a relative setting over quasi-paracompact quasi-separated rigid analytic spaces (see Appendix~\refAppBerkovich).
+These are precisely the spaces which admit quasi-paracompact admissible formal models; see Theorem~\ref{ThmFormalRigBerkovich}.
+For any such formal $\Spf R$-scheme $X$ we denote the special fiber $X\otimes_R k$ by $X_0$.
 Recall that for an admissible formal $R$-algebra $B\open$ one sets \begin{tabbing} $B\con[n]$\es\= \kill $B\open\langle z\rangle$\> $\DS =\es\bigl\{\,\sum_{i=0}^\infty b_iz^i:\es b_i\in B\open,\;|b_i|\to0 \;(i\to\infty)\;\bigr\}$ \quad and\ \end{proposition}

 \begin{proof} Let $\{X_L^i\}_i$ be an affinoid covering of $X_L$ which is locally finite.
-For each $i$ we will construct a quasi-compact formal $R$-scheme $X^i$ and a rigidified local shtuka over $X^i$ as in the assertion which satisfies a maximality property by which it is uniquely defined.
-Then by \cite[Theorem 2.8/3]{Bosch} there exist a quasi-paracompact formal $R$-model $X$ of $X_L$, open formal subschemes $U^i\subset X$, and admissible formal blowing-ups $U^i\to X^i$.
-By their maximality property the pullbacks to $U^i$ of the rigidified local shtuka glue yielding the desired rigidified local shtuka $M$ on $X$.
+For each $i$ we will construct a quasi-compact admissible formal $R$-scheme $X^i$ and a rigidified local shtuka over $X^i$ as in the assertion which satisfies a maximality property by which it is uniquely defined.
+Then by \cite[Theorem 2.8/3]{Bosch} there exist a quasi-paracompact admissible formal $R$-model $X$ of $X_L$, open formal subschemes $U^i\subset X$, and admissible formal blowing-ups $U^i\to X^i$.
+By their maximality property the pullbacks to $U^i$ of the rigidified local shtukas glue yielding the desired rigidified local shtuka $M$ on $X$.

-Now fix an $i$ and a formal $R$-model $X^i=\Spf B\open$ of $X_L^i$.
+Now fix an $i$ and an admissible formal $R$-model $X^i=\Spf B\open$ of $X_L^i$.
 During the proof we will replace $\Spf B\open$ by various admissible blowing-ups $X'$ of $\Spf B\open$.
 To ease notation we will then work on an affine open subset of $X'$.
 The reader should note however, that all our operations and the further admissible blowing-ups we need are globally defined on $X'$.